 here in the future.
 The output of cloc's

---write-lang-def option should provide enough examples
+option should provide enough examples

 for motivated individuals to modify or extend cloc's language definitions.